-Just about any social need is now met with an opportuniy to "connect" through digital means.
-But this convenience is not afforded freely—it is purchased with vast amounts of personal data transferred through shadowy backchannels to corporations using it to generate profit.
-The Costs of Connection uncovers this process, coined "data colonialism," and its designs for controlling our lives—our ways of knowing; our means of production; our political participation.
+Just about any social need is now met with an opportunity to "connect" through digital means.
+But this convenience is not free—it is purchased with vast amounts of personal data transferred through shadowy backchannels to corporations using it to generate profit.
+The Costs of Connection uncovers this process, this "data colonialism," and its designs for controlling our lives—our ways of knowing; our means of production; our political participation.

 About the authors